Skip to content

 Before the Meetings: A Morning Prayer

 A gentle prayer guide to center yourself before a day full of meetings.
-Bring your hopes, concerns, and need for wisdom to Jesus as you prepare for the conversations ahead.
+This guide helps you invite Jesus into your conversations, decisions, and interactions ahead—bringing clarity, patience, and His presence to every room you enter.

 Morning Before a big moment